EricTurnerDev/desktop-scripts-bb/README.md

 ## Scripts

+* flip-img — Flip an image horizontally or vertically from the command line.
 * imgur — Upload images to Imgur from the command line.
 * new-bb — Create a new Babashka project.
 * paprika-to-recipesage — Import recipes from Paprika to RecipeSage.
 * postgresql-backup — Dump a postgresql database.
+* resize-img — resize an image by width or percentage (maintaining aspect ratio) from the command line.
+* rotate-img — rotate an image from the command line.
 * snapraid-aio — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).
 * youtube-download — Download YouTube videos by channel or video URL.